 The following content is an adaption of the article published on the SAC website and features additional information supplied following an interview conducted by the UIAA with Ulrich Delang, Head of Huts at the SAC.

-This is the latest article in a series of case studies produced by the UIAA and its members highlighting how climbing and mountaineering associations are adapting to climate change.
+This is the latest article in a series of case studies produced by the UIAA and its members highlighting the impact of climate change and how climbing and mountaineering associations are responding.
 Please refer to links to other case studies at the foot of this article.
-These stories form part of the UIAA’s commitment to sharing information on mitigating and adapting to climate change as part of its Climate Action Plans.

 SAC Case Study